Religious Life Student Organizations

 |Muslim Student Association||

 Promotes unity and inter-religious dialogue and understanding.

 A student-run organization built on Catholic Christian ideals designed to serve the University community through religious, social, service and educational activities.

 |Northern Christian Fellowship||

 We are a body of passionate followers of Jesus Christ.
-Our goal is to create opportunities for people in all places of their journey towards a Christ-like life to grow and to spread the gospel of Jesus Christ to all those who have not heard it.
+Our goal is to create opportunities for people in all places of their journey toward a Christ-like life to grow and to spread the gospel of Jesus Christ to all those who have not heard it.
 We believe that everything starts with love, and we strive to show Christ's love in all that we do.
-We use small groups, discipleship pairs and a large group meeting (Thursday nights at 9 p.m.) to help people grow closer to God so that they in turn will go spread the good news.
+We use small groups, discipleship pairs and a large-group meeting (Thursday nights at 9 p.m.) to help people grow closer to God so that they, in turn, will go spread the good news.

 |Sigma Theta Epsilon||

 Interdenominational Christian organization that reaches out to both the campus and surrounding communities through service and witnessing.

 Provides audio and visual support for Chapel programs.
 Members of the team rotate through various jobs, such as soundboard, presentation and camera operation.